donei003/rshell/README.md

 ##Bugs and Limitations

 - Commands like ```cd``` are not supported currently

-- Piping is also not supported currently as well

 - Colors for files, directories, etc. are not supported in this make of Rshell